 My grant trip to Armenia was an adventure.
 Exploring Armenia’s archaeological sites and cultural monuments left an indelible impression on my mind as well as cherished memories that I won’t soon forget.
 Armenia is an ancient land in every sense; its history is inescapable, grand, often tragic, but also engrossing and fascinating.
 When the time came for me to leave Armenia and travel to Georgia - another equally bewitching, ancient country - I meditated upon all that I saw and what struck me the most: Armenia’s monuments, ruins, and works of art are majestic and exceptional, but it is the hospitality, friendliness, and spirit of the Armenian people that I believe will continue to resonate in my mind for a long time to come.

-On behalf of Ancient History Encyclopedia, I’d like to thank both the National Association for Armenian Studies and Research as well as Arara Tour for their willingness to allow us to share Armenia’s history and heritage.
+On behalf of Ancient History Encyclopedia, I’d like to thank the National Association for Armenian Studies and Research, the Knights of Vartan as well as Arara Tour for their willingness to allow us to share Armenia’s history and heritage.
 We were delighted to visit, and we hope to explore the Caucasus again in the near future.